-d) Request Bypass

-If active the UPS transfers to bypass if bypass voltage, frequency and synchronisation are ok.

-e) Request Normal

-If active the UPS transfers to inverter operation if not prohibited by EPO or alarm condition.

-f) Force Bypass

-If active the UPS is forced to static bypass operation regardless of the bypass status.

-g) External Battery Breaker Status

-If active the UPS knows that the batteries are disconnected.

-h) Building alarm 1-6

-These can be activated separately or at the same time with other building alarms.

-i) Not in use (default)

-j) Shutdown
+- d) Request Bypass If active the UPS transfers to bypass if bypass voltage, frequency and synchronisation are ok. - e) Request Normal If active the UPS transfers to inverter operation if not prohibited by EPO or alarm condition. - Force Bypass If active the UPS is forced to static bypass operation regardless of the bypass status. - g) External Battery Breaker Status If active the UPS knows that the batteries are disconnected. - h) Building alarm 1-6 These can be activated separately or at the same time with other building alarms. - i) Not in use (default) - i) Not in use (default) - j) Shutdown